ucam-department-of-psychiatry/camcops/website/documentation/_sources/client/creating_tasks.rst.txt

 programmer can manipulate the contents of static text dynamically).

 - `QuAudioPlayer`.
 Allows sounds to be played.

+- `QuBackground`.
+Widget that is styled (via CSS) to have a colour.
+Used to create striping background effects for custom tables (etc.).

 - `QuHeading`.
 Subclass of `QuText`; displays headings.